maffannaushahi/Predicting-Baseball-All-Stars-using-Machine-Learning/README.md

 data/: Contains the data used in the project.

 code/: Contains the code used to analyze the data and build the predictive model.

-report/: Contains the final report summarizing the findings of the project.

-presentation/: Contains the final presentation given by the team.